-The City is committed to focusing efforts to ensure the coordination of stakeholders and continual improvements to the programmatic delivery system.
-The City will continue to look for ways to enhance coordination in the implementation of the Consolidated Plan through its established partnerships with Community Relations Department, public forums and inter-departmental discussions (i.e., citizens, City Council, non-profit organizations, Planning Department, Community Development Organizations (CBO), Community Housing Development Organizations (CHDO), and Faith-based Organizations (FBO)).
-The City also utilized the Community Development Advisory Committee, Loan Review Committee, and Continuum of Care Housing Support Committee and a variety of additional local agencies.
+The City was committed to focusing efforts to ensure the coordination of stakeholders and continual improvements to the programmatic delivery system.
+The City continued to look for ways to enhance coordination in the implementation of the Consolidated Plan through its established partnerships with the Community Relations Department, public forums and inter-departmental discussions (i.e., citizens, City Council, non-profit organizations, Planning Department, Community Development Organizations (CBO), Community Housing Development Organizations (CHDO), and Faith-based Organizations (FBO)).
+The City also utilized the Commission on Community Relations and Development, Loan Review Committee, and Continuum of Care Housing Support Committee and a variety of additional local agencies.